-Co-payments for Drugs and Medical Supplies for Medicaid and Family Health Plus
+Co-payments for Drugs and Medical Supplies

-The New York State Medicaid and Family Health Plus Program charges co-payments for many drug and medical supply items.
+The New York State Medicaid Program charges co-payments for many drug and medical supply items.

-Health care providers have an obligation to provide services and goods regardless of a Medicaid and Family Health Plus enrollee's ability to pay co-payments.
-A provider may not deny services to an eligible Medicaid and Family Health Plus enrollee based on a Medicaid and Family Health Plus enrollee's (or his/her agent's) statement that he/she cannot afford the co-payment.
+Health care providers have an obligation to provide services and goods regardless of a Medicaid beneficiary's ability to pay co-payments.
+A provider may not deny services to an eligible Medicaid beneficiary based on a Medicaid beneficiary's (or his/her agent's) statement that he/she cannot afford the co-payment.

-- Providers may not refuse services to otherwise eligible Medicaid and Family Health Plus enrollees who cannot afford to pay the co-payment.
-To refuse to provide services is an unacceptable practice. - > Providers may: - request the co-payment each time a Medicaid and Family Health Plus enrollee is provided services or goods; - ask a Medicaid and Family Health Plus enrollee for outstanding copayments the next time he/she comes in; - send the Medicaid and Family Health Plus enrollee bills; or - use other legal means to collect the co-pay due. - Providers must not reduce the amount charged on a Medicaid and Family Health Plus claim by the co-payment that is collected from a Medicaid and Family Health Plus enrollee.
+- Providers may not refuse services to otherwise eligible Medicaid beneficiaries who cannot afford to pay the co-payment.
+To refuse to provide services is an unacceptable practice. - Providers may: - Request the co-payment each time a Medicaid beneficiary is provided services or goods; - Ask a Medicaid beneficiary for outstanding co-payments the next time he/she comes in; - Send the Medicaid beneficiary bills; or - Use other legal means to collect the co-pay due. - Providers must not reduce the amount charged on a Medicaid claim by the copayment that is collected from a Medicaid beneficiary.
 Each claim that requires a co-payment will have the co-payment automatically deducted from the final payment when the claim is approved for payment.